"But mostly crew members have fun while doing awesome projects and

 Step #3 - Fill Out the Necessary Forms

 The red button to the right is the link to the only final required form that must be turned in by hand on or before the first crew meeting in HARD COPY form.
 It is the all-important Consent to Treatment form.
-It must be printed out, completed, and the paper copy must be turned-in to the Stage Manager or Mr. Wolfe before you can participate in the first crew session.
+It must be printed out, completed, and the paper copy must be turned-in to the Stage Manager or Mr. Kuhl before you can participate in the first crew session.
 We must have a hard-copy on file to use in the case of an emergency.

 Make sure to scroll down a bit to find